lxucs/CapRetrieval/README.md

 ## Environment

-Install `pytorch` according to your local environment, then `pip install -r reodquirements.txt`
+Install `pytorch` according to your local environment, then `pip install -r requirements.txt`

 ## Usage